 I have been driving in Greece for 20+ years.
 I have been on tinny island mountain roads and cruised the high way from Athens to Thessaloniki.
 I now live in Athens and drive there comfortably.
 If you are considering renting a car in Greece for your holidays, there some important thing to take into consideration.
 Read on about how to rent a car and what is important.

 Renting a car in Greece for your family vacation is a great way to safely discover your holiday destination.
-With a car, you are not depending on a taxi or public transport and you can book a car seat for your babies or children.
+With a car, you do not depend on a taxi or public transport and you can book a car seat for your babies or children.

 Preparation for renting a car in Greece

 I believe that successful family travel is all about planning.
 It is best to book your family car well in advance.
 This way you will not have any unexpected surprises and you will not have to wait at the rental car company at the arrival (air)port.
 You will get the model that you need for your family (think of the busy summer season) and with the extra’s that you need such as a baby carrier/child car seat or GPS.
 You will also have time to struggle your way through the (online) material and you will have time to arrange a good insurance.
 You can try to find the best deal on the websites of the many rental car companies in Greece or you can be renting a car in Greece via search engines such as www.rentalcars.com.
 These compare the prices among the largest rental car providers in the country according to your dates and preferences.